SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/process variants/readme.md

 i.
 Click on the arrow to Navigate <br>
 ii.
 Choose “Versions” tab <br>
 iii.
 Choose the option for Version as “Editable” <br>
 iv.
-Give a different project name Variants APAC– Template followed by your test user number (say for example, Variants APAC - Template01) and description if required <br>
+Click on “Save as New Project” <br>
 v.
-Click on “Save as New Project” <br>
+Give a different project name Variants **APAC– Template followed by your test user number** (say for example, Variants APAC - Template01) and description if required <br> and click on **Save as New**

 vi.
 A new project is saved now. <br>
 vii.[Release and Deploy the project ](https://github.com/SAP-samples/process-automation-enablement/blob/main/Workshops/APAC-2025/exercises/process%20variants/readme.md#release-and-deploy-the-project) <br>
 viii.Publish to Library <br>